Table of contents

 Payment model for business applications (on the example of Google Workspace)

-A cloud business app suite, in many cases, consists of a mailbox in a company domain, disk space, online text editors, sheets, a chat or a tool for video conferencing.
-Popular examples of such corporate solutions are Google Workspace or Microsoft 365.
+A cloud business app suite, in many cases, consists of a mailbox with its own domain, disk space, online text editors, sheets, a chat or a tool for video conferencing.
+Popular examples of such corporate solutions are Google Workspace or Microsoft 365 and other services like SharePoint Online.

 Providers come forward with solutions in packages that vary in terms of the available functions and license prices.
 Prices are usually presented in the following form: type of package / one account / on a monthly basis.